The arcsin function

 return 45° as output.

 But there is a problem.
-Notice that there are many angles whose tan is 1.0:
+Notice that there are many angles whose tangent is 1.0:

 We say that this mapping is many-to-one.
 This means that the inverse